How to buy a cot mattress

 Our tips help you find a safe mattress for your baby.

 Did you know you can legally buy a cot mattress that doesn't meet product safety standards?
 Just because it's on retail shelves doesn't necessarily mean it's safe.
 A sleeping surface that's too soft increases the risk of fatal sleeping accidents if a baby rolls over face-first and their breathing becomes obstructed due to their nose pushing against any cushioning or undulating surfaces in the mattress.
 But how do you know which mattresses are safe?

 Want to know how we get our review results?
 Check out how we test cot mattresses.

 - How firm is firm?

-- How can I check cot mattress firmness at home?
+- How to check cot mattress firmness at home

-- How can I check cot mattress dimensions at home?
+- How to check cot mattress dimensions at home

 - What kind of material is best?
 And what about comfort?